THE WHAREKIRAUPONGA UNDERGROUND MINE

 SERVICE WORKSHOP AND REFUELLING

-OceanaGold Waihi is proposing to build a temporary service workshop constructed from shipping containers.
-The workshop would include a sealed undercover area of approximately 400 sq m.
-Re-fuelling would be undertaken via a dedicated fuelling truck until the tunnel had progressed, at which point an appropriately certified tank would be installed underground.
+The workshop would include a sealed undercover area.
+Re-fuelling would be undertaken via a dedicated fuelling station until the tunnel had progressed, at which point an appropriately certified tank would be installed underground.

 ROCK STORAGE